niradler/devresources-telegrm/README.md

-# sitepoint-telegram-bot
+# DevResourcesBot

-Code base for Sitepoint article to build bookmark telegram bot
+code for the DevResources Telegram bot.

+try it out @DevResources